gewarren/cleanrepo/README.md

   > [!TIP]
   > Some redirect targets are themselves redirected to yet another target.
 For this reason, it's recommended to run the --clean-redirects option before the --replace-redirects option.

-Replace site-relative links to the specified docset with file-relative links, when the file exists:
+Replace site-relative links to the specified docset with file-relative links, when the file exists (includes image links):

 ```
 CleanRepo.exe --relative-links --docset-name visualstudio --docset-root c:\repos\visualstudio-docs-pr\docs -d c:\repos\visualstudio-docs-pr\docs\ide